Calabria - Italy's Best Kept Secret

 The Calabrian kitchen

 From the soaring mountain ranges to the turquoise blue sea the food of Calabria reflects the wild landscape and no other region of Italy still makes the preparation of food so much a part of daily life.
 In times gone by it was said that a lady from Calabria was not ready for marriage until she knew how to make fifteen different types of pasta.
 In the mountain areas the mushroom is king and the highly prized cep is used in a range of dishes.
 Grilled meats are popular too but vegetable dishes are often the star on the menu; stuffed aubergines and stewed peppers are regional favourites.
 Tuna and swordfish are also prepared and cooked in many different ways, fried, in soups and rolled and stuffed.
-Wines of Calabria are typically fruity and your Travelsphere Tour Manager will ensure you and your travelling companions get the opportunity to sample these along with other typical local delicacies amidst the magnificent surroundings of your hotel.
+Wines of Calabria are typically fruity and your Travelsphere Holiday Director will ensure you and your travelling companions get the opportunity to sample these along with other typical local delicacies amidst the magnificent surroundings of your hotel.